Law

 A Challenge For You

-This week, when you feel unworthy or guilty, pause and remind yourself: 'I am washed by Christ.'
-Speak that truth aloud.
-Then, do one act of service for someone - not to earn God’s love, but as a response to it.
+This week, when you feel guilty or unworthy, pause and remind yourself: 'I am washed by grace.'
+Speak it aloud.
+Then, take one practical step to draw near to God - not to earn His love, but because you already have it.
+Maybe that’s opening your Bible, praying honestly, or serving someone without needing credit.

 A Prayer of Response